SCOTT-HAMILTON/Voc/README.md

 # Voc
-This is a java appication who have fonctionnality to manipulates adress book.
+This is a java application who have fonctionnality to manipulates adress book.